 THINGS TO NOTE

-Below are some general guidelines to note before using a sunscreen:
+Below are some general guidelines to note before using sunscreen:

-- As chemical sunscreens need to be absorbed into the skin, they should be applied to skin 20 to 30 minutes before any sun exposure.
+- Chemical sunscreens need to be absorbed into the skin to work, so they should be applied 20 to 30 minutes before sun exposure.

-- Stronger physical sunscreens don’t always come off completely with just a water-based facial cleanser and often need to be removed with a good oil-based cleanser.
+- Stronger physical sunscreens don’t come off easily with a water-based facial cleanser.
+They often need to be removed with a good oil-based cleanser.

-- Avoid sunscreens, especially fluid ones that have high levels of bad alcohols (like SD Alcohol, Ethanol, Denatured, Isopropyl, Methanol or Ethyl Alcohol.) as they have been linked to damaging the skin’s barrier as well as are a cause of premature aging.
+- Avoid sunscreens that have high levels of alcohols like SD Alcohol, Ethanol, Denatured, Isopropyl, Methanol or Ethyl Alcohol.
+These ingredients are linked to damaging the skin’s barrier.

 - While all sunscreen breaks down with UV exposure, physical ones are supposed to take longer to do so.
-To maintain maximum UV protection, experts recommend sunscreen being applied every 2 hours.
-If it’s an especially humid day where you find your sunscreen is sweating off, it may be a good idea to reapply more frequently,
+To maintain maximum UV protection, experts recommend reapplying sunscreen every 2 hours.
+If it’s an especially humid, sweaty day or you’re out swimming or exercising, it may be a good idea to reapply more frequently,

 GUIDELINES FOR APPLICATION